It’s in the client’s best interest that their financial adviser remains in business by charging a decent fee and make a decent profit, decently!

 Laws introduced by the Federal Government since 2001 have steadily increased the cost of advice to be more than $3,000 per client, per year*.

-The cost of AFS Licensing per adviser is around $38,500 per year* which includes #compliancemanagement of the Corps Act 2001, ASIC Regulations, FASEA, Privacy Act 1988, AML/CTF Act 2006, AFCA, Tax Practitioners Board, ACCC, FPA Professional Code of Practice 2010, FSC Life Insurance Code of Practice, SIS Act 1993, SIS Regulations 1994, and attorney and employment laws of each state and territory.
+The cost of AFS Licensing per adviser is around $38,500 per year* which includes #compliancemanagement of the Corporations Act 2001, ASIC Regulations, FASEA Code of Ethics 2019, Privacy Act 1988, AML/CTF Act 2006, AFCA, Tax Practitioners Board, ACCC, FPA Professional Code of Practice 2010, FSC Life Insurance Code of Practice, SIS Act 1993, SIS Regulations 1994, and attorney and employment laws of each state and territory.

-It takes more than 40 steps to deliver advice without breaking the law.
+It takes 60 steps to deliver advice without breaking the law.